emmajanedrews/base-template/_drafts/whens-the-right-time-to-start-taking-social-security.md

 Congress actually eliminated some of the benefits that would have allowed you or your spouse to maximize social security income.
 The good news is that it's not easier for your employees to calculate their benefits.
 So what do you and your employees need to know?

-First, everyone should go to www.ssa.gov, log in, enter your personal info and create an idea, then generate your social security report.
+First, everyone should go to www.ssa.gov, log in, enter your personal info and create an ID, then generate your social security report.
 It will tell you what you'll receive for income at age 62, what you'll receive if you wait for full social security age at 66 (or 67 if you were born after 1960), and what you'll receive if you wait until age 70.
 Age 70 receives the largest benefit, but you must forgo payments until that time.

 So when should you take social security? **It depends on many factors, primarily the state of your health, whether you can work, and whether you have other savings/investments to draw on during the early years of retirement.** Another big factor is whether distributions from investment accounts are taxable.